kieranhirsh/holbertonschool-low_level_programming/README.md

-this is my repo for the "C - Hello, World" project
+this is my repo for the C projects